virtuozzo/cloudscripting-docs/docs/reference/actions.md

 ###installAddon

-The possibility to install few custom add-ons within a single manifest.
-It can be installed to:
+The possibility to install a few custom add-ons within a single manifest, therefore, add-on can be installed to:

-- an existing environment if `type` is *update*
+- an existing environment if installation type is *update*
-- a new environment if `type` is *install*.
+- a new environment if installation type is *install*.
 Add-ons will be installed sequentially one by one right after a new environment set up.

-All the add-ons will have `type` *update* by default.
+All the add-ons will have installation type *update* by default.

-The example below shows how to pass an add-on identifier into `installAddon` action.
-This add-on should be described in the `addons` section.
+The example below shows how to pass an add-on identifier to *installAddon* action.
+This add-on should be described in the *addons* section.
 The custom add-on with the *firstAddon* identifier will create a new file in a compute node in the *tmp* directory.
 ``` json
 {
 	"type": "update",